ashifolfi/source-sdk-2013/notes/engine_tool_dev.md

 # Engine Tool Development

+> [!NOTE]
+> This is WIP documentation and is not accurately reflective of how these work!
+This feature is still being worked on and documented at this time.

 Engine tools are very undocumented and thus extremely difficult to make, these notes aim to assist with this.
 These notes, alongside the sample code, detail everything I found that's required to create a barebones functional tool.

 ## Anatomy of a tool